ryanphuah/sstmap_hsa/README.md

 ```
 sh ./test_hsa.sh
 ```
+3 test systems (1h0s, 5std and 2qwj) focuses on thermodynamic calculations of crystal waters.
+Thus they are run with -c flags to indicate crystal water positions.
+1 test system (1f0s) focuses on water placement, hence -c flag was not indicated.

-Reference summary of HSA results provided for comparison.
+Reference summary of HSA results (for 1h0s, 5std and 2qwj) and predicted water positions (for 1f0s) are provided for comparison.
 HSA will also write a folder of more detailed results for deeper analysis.
 ## Known list of issues
 - bad_arrray_new_length/Segmentation fault (core dumped)/Aborted (core dumped)
     - Check distance of waters in cluster file to ligand file: should be less than distance specified in -d flag